10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Cost: Free to browse

-The Mercado de las Brujas on Calle Jimenez and Linares is not your typical souvenir market.
-Stalls sell dried llama fetuses (offerings to Pachamama, Mother Earth), potions in unmarked bottles, amulets for every conceivable desire, and ritual items whose purposes I never fully understood.
+The Mercado de las Brujas on Calle Jimenez and Linares is no ordinary souvenir market.
+Stalls sell dried llama fetuses (offerings to Pachamama, Mother Earth), potions in unmarked bottles, amulets for every conceivable desire, and ritual items whose purposes reveal themselves slowly, if at all.

 3. Bike Death Road